 HKUST IEMS Reports No. 2021-11

 Hong Kong’s deepening integration into the Greater Bay Area (GBA) will reduce existing barriers to flows of labour, goods, services and capital, and bring expanded growth business opportunities for the city.
-But it also faces increased competition from leading Chinese cities such as Shenzhen and Shanghai which are gaining in business sophistication as well as in economies of scale and scope.
-As it integrates further with China through the GBA, Hong Kong needs to find, develop, and exploit new opportunities.
+At the same time, leading Chinese cities such as Shenzhen and Shanghai are gaining in business sophistication as well as in economies of scale and scope.
+As it integrates further with China through the GBA, Hong Kong needs to find, develop and exploit new niches and opportunities if it is to collaborate effectively with the rest of the GBA.

 In this report, we first explain why Southeast Asia or the countries of the Association of Southeast Asian Nations (ASEAN) could be one such area of immense opportunity.
 Hong Kong should find ways to tap into the accelerated economic transformation that Southeast Asia is poised to enjoy.
 This economic surge is powered by a confluence of tailwinds that will catalyse higher investment and faster growth.